-LM offers services to ensure that students who learn differently are given a chance to realize their full potential through a focus on their academic, spiritual, and social growth.
+LM offers services to ensure that students who learn differently are given a chance to realize their full potential by focusing on their academic, spiritual, and social growth.
 Students who might otherwise find it difficult to participate in the general education curriculum have the resources to achieve in the classroom through Individualized Academic Plans that create a roadmap for success.
-The Academic Support staff work with teachers to facilitate accommodations and differentiation of instruction to ensure that every student receives a quality education that meets their unique needs.
+The Academic Support staff works with teachers to facilitate accommodations and differentiation of instruction to ensure that every student receives a quality education that meets their unique needs.
+Note: students who have services agreed on through their IAP may have academic support courses automatically added to their schedule.

-- GUIDED STUDY.
+800 GUIDED STUDY.
 This course is designed for Academic Support students who have an Individualized Academic Plan (IAP) and are in Academic Support five periods a week.
 The course provides support for students in a small group setting and focuses on organization, academic checks, study skills, small group instruction, test support, technology support, and parental and teacher support.
 A pass/fail grade will be issued for this semester-long course.
-First and second semester for grades 9-12 - 218A ENGLISH 9 FOUNDATIONS.
-This course parallels components from English 9 while focusing on 218B the development of language art skills.
-Writing, grammar, and vocabulary are studied in conjunction with literature.
-Students may only take this course instead of English 9 at the recommendation of Academic Support, school counselor, or the teacher.
-Yearlong course 1.0 credit - 401 GENERAL MATH.
-This course includes a variety of mathematical areas used in daily life. - 402 Students will work collaboratively and independently as they develop problem solving and critical thinking skills.
-Beginning algebraic concepts will also be introduced.
-Relevant daily living projects and assignments are included.